COVID-19 and Children: Exclusive Interview with Pediatrician (Updated)

 From limited information published so far, children appear to be less susceptible to COVID-19 infection.
 A study published on February 20 in the leading medical journal The Lancet indicates very low infection rates in children under 5 years old.
 Also, most infected children have mild clinical manifestations, and most of them do not have fever or symptoms of pneumonia.
+To date, the largest review (Pediatrics 2020; 145(6):e20200702) of more than 2000 children with COVID-19 in China showed that less than 6% of those infected children had severe disease.
 The prognosis is generally good for infected children and they usually recover within 1-2 weeks after disease onset.
-Few may progress to lower respiratory infections.
-Luckily, so far we have not seen any death for children aged 9 years or below.
+Few may progress to respiratory or multi-organ failure.
+Deaths in children are rarely reported.

 How many children have been infected with COVID-19 so far?

 Data is changing every day.
-Based on the Report of the WHO-China Joint Mission on Coronavirus Disease 2019 published on February 28, data suggests that the attack rate for individuals 18 years or below is relatively low, at about 2.4%.
+Based on the Report of the WHO-China Joint Mission on Coronavirus Disease 2019 regularly updated, data suggests that the attack rate for individuals 18 years or below is relatively low, at about 1.7%.
 But since many of the children infected with COVID-19 have only mild or even no symptoms, the extent of the infection among children is difficult to determine.